Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 >
 > This guide uses more cheese tactics than a McDonald's uses in a month!

-Character created must have Lock-picking and Smithing perks to make best use of this guide.
+Character created must have Lock-picking and Smithing perks |(and selected them as starting talents) to make best use of this guide.
 First perks from level ups if not chosen at character create should be allocated into Speechcraft, then optionally Alchemy.
 If you don't plan on taking alchemy, then you can still sell any herbs you forage.

 At all points in the guide players should
 1. Loot every herb you come across